Skip to Main Content

 INSTRUCTIONS FOR COMPLETION OF PISTOL PERMIT APPLICATION

-Follow the secure link to create an account with a log-on name and password to start the application process required by law for the background check .
-Fill in the required information for the background check and you will be notified within 30 days of your approval.
+Follow the secure link to create an account with a log-on name and password to start the application process required by law for the background check.
+Fill in the information needed for the background check, and you will be notified within 30 days of your approval.
 Payment must be made online with a credit or debit card with a service fee.
-After the application is filed on line and the background investigation is completed and the permit is approved, we will notify you when it is available for pickup at 603 Fiber Street.
+After the application is filed online and the background investigation is completed.
+We will notify you when it is available for pickup at 603 Fiber Street.
 You will be notified of your approval by email, text, or automated telephone call.
-Please bring a valid Alabama Driver’s License or Alabama State ID card for verification when you pick-up your permit.
-We are open Monday through Friday (except holidays) from 8:00 am to 3:55 pm.
+Please bring a valid Alabama Driver’s License or Alabama State ID card for verification when you pick up your permit.
+We are open Monday through Friday (except holidays) from 8:00 a.m. to 3:55 p.m.

-Those permit holders seeking renewal will be required to also go on-line and create an account under the Pistol Permit issuing system.
+Those permit holders seeking renewal must also go online and create an account under the Pistol Permit issuing system.

 • The question regarding being charged or convicted of any crime DOES include traffic tickets.
-While it is not required for you to list each one separately, or to have specific years, failure to disclose this information may be grounds for denial of the application.
+While you are not required to list each one separately or to have specific years, failure to disclose this information may be grounds for denial of the application.

 • “OTHER NAMES” is intended for use for prior last names.
 Please include any LEGAL names you have used for identification.